Bronchial carcinoid tumor

 They are neuroendocrine neoplasms that range from low-grade typical carcinoids to more aggressive atypical carcinoids.
-They can therefore demonstrate a wide spectrum in terms of clinical behaviour as well as histology.
+They can therefore demonstrate a wide spectrum in terms of clinical behavior as well as histology.

-Most (~60%) tend to be central within the tracheobronchial tree 3.
+Most (~60%) tend to be central within the tracheobronchial tree 3; the vast majority of which arise from the central bronchi, rarely from the trachea 4.

-- Cushing syndrome: due to ACTH-producing carcinoid tumour types 1
+- Cushing syndrome: due to ACTH-producing carcinoid tumor types 1

 Chest radiographic features are often non-specific.
 They are most frequently seen as round or oval opacities with sharp and often notched margins 2.
 Associated airway compression with pulmonary atelectasis may be also seen in some cases.